 All permit applications shall include the current required information as requested by the USACE.
+This includes the 404 Permit Application Checklist (see Appendix A) for projects within the Chicago District.

 Mitigation and sequencing shall be discussed in the Permit Application.
-If compensatory mitigation is required, the type, ratio, total amount, and location shall be discussed.
+If compensatory mitigation is required, the type, ratio, total amount and location shall be discussed.
 The mitigation could take place in an approved wetland mitigation bank unless otherwise directed by the Illinois Tollway.

 Contract Documents shall make note of any special environmental issues.
-Contract drawings which may require environmental notations include, but are not limited to, site plans, erosion and sediment control plans, landscape plans, mitigation plans, and specifications.
+Contract plans which may require environmental notations include, but are not limited to, site plans, erosion and sediment control plans, landscape plans, mitigation plans and specifications.

-Contract documents shall follow all appropriate DSE Manuals.
-Special requirements by any of the resource agencies shall be noted on the drawings.
-Special requirements may include avoidance measures such as retaining walls, enhanced sediment and erosion control measures, or the placement of mats to minimize soil disturbance from heavy equipment.
+Contract documents shall follow all appropriate guidance in the Illinois Tollway DSE's Manual.
+Special requirements by any of the resource agencies shall be noted on the contract plans.
+Special requirements may include avoidance measures such as retaining walls, non-standard sediment and erosion control measures, or the placement of access matting to minimize soil disturbance from heavy equipment.
 Wetland locations and impacts which result from utility locations or placements shall also be identified and clearly labeled.

-Wetlands shall be shown on all applicable drawings.
+Wetlands shall be shown on all applicable contract plans.
 The boundary shall be in bold font with the interior of the polygon showing the standard Microstation "grass" symbol.
 Any impacts, such as fill, shall be shown with cross-hatched shading.
 The size of the wetland (in acres) shall be clearly labeled.

-Any wetlands within the construction zone which will not be directly impacted by the project shall be shown on the drawings.
-They are to have "no intrusion" fencing, as well as appropriate sediment and erosion control methods to be applied and shown on the drawings.
+Any wetlands within the construction zone which will not be directly impacted by the project shall be shown on the contract plans.
+They are to have "no intrusion" fencing, as well as appropriate sediment and erosion control methods to be applied and shown on the contract plans.
 This will reduce the overall project impacts to the resource.